thysultan/wam.js/README.md

 2. Stores caches for the `.static` middlware in the directory provided within a `.cache` folder.
-This cache is updated as needed i.e if an asset is removed it's gzipped cache resource is also removed, of course this only continues syncing is only in place when not in `production` mode.
+This cache is updated as needed i.e if an asset is removed its gzipped cache resource is also removed, of course this syncing is only in place when not in `production` mode.

-3. If your filesystem supports the `/` characters in filenames then you can probably assign create a routing solution with just `app.components()`
+3. If your filesystem supports the `/` characters in filenames then you can probably create a routing solution with just `app.components()`